Instructions & Technical Advice

 - Some may have air bubbles due to heavy details.
 These can be filled with any type of filler, if needed, before painting.
 But paint does cover lots of these tiny ones.

-- Resin Mouldings (non flexible) may be painted with most types of paint – acrylic, chalk and mineral paint spray paint, and enamels.
+- These can be painted with most types of paint – acrylic, chalk and mineral paint spray paint, and enamels.

-- Flexible mouldings – use a high adhesion plastic primer to help paint grip, and if you are using the moulding on a flexible piece (eg costume or accessory) please use the appropriate flexible paint for the task.
-Acrylics will flex, but for high use areas use a professional paint designed for painting plastics.
+- If you are using the moulding on a flexible piece (eg costume or accessory) please use the appropriate flexible paint or flexi paint additive for the task.
+Acrylics will flex, but for high use applications, use a professional paint designed for painting plastics.

 **Please only attempt to fit your light switch surround if you are confident that you are able to isolate the power supply to your light switch as we cannot be held liable for any personal injury claims or claims for compensation due to user error. **